menu

 It's time we talk about RB Scam, one of the archetypes made possible by Modern Horizons 2's cycle of evoke elementals.
 The evocative name comes from the deck's ability to "scam" quick wins by dismantling the opponent's hand or board for only a single mana and leaving behind a powerful creature as early as turn one.

 The core concept of the deck is nothing new as players were theory-crafting the interaction even during MH2's spoiler season.
-A similar play line is even prevalent in Modern by casting Ephemerate on City of Solitude.
+A similar play line is even prevalent in Modern by casting Ephemerate on Solitude.

 Despite no new or groundbreaking additions to the archetype in recent sets, the deck has rapidly grown in popularity.
 While I can't track down the exact proliferation point, pro player Andrea Mengucci reported a 13-0 win streak on stream about two weeks ago, which certainly helped put eyes on the deck.